MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/meeting-avatars.md

   :::image type="content" source="media/avatars-allowed.png" alt-text="Toggle showing the Avatars app stateset to Allowed.":::

-### Create or edit a setup policy to preinstall the Avatars for Teams app for users
+### Create or edit a setup policy to preinstall the Avatars app for users

 1. In the [Teams admin center](https://admin.teams.microsoft.com/policies/manage-apps), go to **Teams apps** > **Setup policies**.
 1. Select the policy you want to edit, such as **Global (Org-wide default)** or **Add** a policy.
 If you add a new policy, make sure to give it a descriptive name.